When Centaurs Go Extinct

 A theme I’ve been exploring recently is the concept of Centaurs and Reverse Centaurs.

-A Centaur is Human brain on a horse’s body, harnessing the intelligence of a human and the tireless nature of a strong horse.
-It’s analogous to someone using AI to automate not just the boring stuff, but the harder more interesting problems as well.
+A Centaur is Human brain on a horse’s body, harnessing the intelligence of a human and the tireless nature of a horse.
+It’s someone using AI to automate not just the boring stuff, but the harder more interesting problems as well.
 It’s a chess player using a powerful AI to make them a better player, letting AI show them the best moves that they otherwise would not be able to find.

-In contrast, a Reverse-Centaur is a horses Brain on a human body, which initially sounds stupid (and it is), but just because something it’s stupid doesn’t mean it doesn’t exists.
-A quintessential example of this is an Amazon delivery driver, the Amazon Van decides what packages to deliver, what route to take, and when to leave.
+The quintessential example of this is an Amazon delivery driver, the Amazon Van decides what packages to deliver, what route to take, and when to leave.
 The human is there to augment the AI, because the AI can’t drive or walk up to the porch.
+The human isn’t thinking, just blindly following orders.

+Why won’t AI be able to replace me?
+Maybe not now, or next year, but what about in 5 or 10 years from today?
 Is there some fundamental law of nature and physics that prevents an entirely AI worker from doing my work?
 I used to think so … I don’t anymore.

-While reading “Vibe Coding”, a book published very recently I came across this quote:
+While reading “Vibe Coding”, a book published very recently, I came across this quote:

 When AIs started beating humans in chess, we assumed it was game over.
 But then they learned that if you team an AI with a human, that team can beat AI alone.
 There’s something beautiful about that analogy in this world.
 Devs will teaming up with AI, not replaced by it.

-This is classic depiction of a Centaur.
+This is a classic depiction of a Centaur.
 Humans and AI teaming up, and by their powers combined result in a more powerful force than either of them alone.

 Chess Engines are so good these days, they would defeat any Human+AI combo.
 In fact, Modern chess engines make no human-level mistakes, and introducing a human into the mix would result in an inferior game.
 In the world of Chess, the best human players are playing like Centaurs, using AI to help them analyze and get better.
 But Centaurs are not required.